Typhon: Nonnus's Dionysiaca

 The longest and most involved version of the battle appears in Nonnus's Dionysiaca (late 4th or early 5th century AD).
-Zeus hides his thunderbolts in a cave, so that he might seduce the maiden Plouto, and so produce Tantalus.
+Zeus hides his thunderbolts in a cave, so that he might seduce the maiden Pluto, and so produce Tantalus.
 But smoke rising from the thunderbolts, enables Typhon, under the guidance of Gaia, to locate Zeus's weapons, steal them, and hide them in another cave.
 Immediately Typhon extends "his clambering hands into the upper air" and begins a long and concerted attack upon the heavens.
 Then "leaving the air" he turns his attack upon the seas.
 Finally Typhon attempts to wield Zeus' thunderbolts, but they "felt the hands of a novice, and all their manly blaze was unmanned."

 Now Zeus' sinews had somehow – Nonnus does not say how or when — fallen to the ground during their battle, and Typhon had taken them also.
 But Zeus devises a plan with Cadmus and Pan to beguile Typhon.
 Cadmus, disguised as a shepherd, enchants Typhon by playing the panpipes, and Typhon entrusting the thunderbolts to Gaia, sets out to find the source of the music he hears.
 Finding Cadmus, he challenges him to a contest, offering Cadmus any goddess as wife, excepting Hera whom Typhon has reserved for himself.
 Cadmus then tells Typhon that, if he liked the "little tune" of his pipes, then he would love the music of his lyre – if only it could be strung with Zeus' sinews.
 So Typhon retrieves the sinews and gives them to Cadmus, who hides them in another cave, and again begins to play his bewitching pipes, so that "Typhoeus yielded his whole soul to Cadmos for the melody to charm".

 With Typhon distracted, Zeus takes back his thunderbolts.
 Cadmus stops playing, and Typhon, released from his spell, rushes back to his cave to discover the thunderbolts gone.
 Incensed Typhon unleashes devastation upon the world: animals are devoured, (Typhon's many animal heads each eat animals of its own kind), rivers turned to dust, seas made dry land, and the land "laid waste".